Metals · 2024

 +Is there Lead in Jacksonville, FL tap water?

-Yes — Jacksonville, FL's 2024 Consumer Confidence Report lists Lead at 3.19 ug/L. Jacksonville, FL's 2024 report shows Lead detected, but the EPA has not set an enforceable federal limit for it.
+Yes — Jacksonville, FL's 2024 Consumer Confidence Report lists Lead at 3.19 ug/L. Jacksonville, FL's 2024 Lead measurement is below the federal limit of 0 ug/L (MCLG).

 +What's the federal limit for Lead in drinking water?